microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 Collect any relevant artifacts that will assist in designing the architecture.
 This can include descriptions and diagrams of existing systems, as well as documentation on their roadmap.

 Identify the right people to attend the ADS.
-From your side, this should be a project owner and the subject-matter experts on the required technologies.
-From the customer's side, this should be the product owner and the architect who will work on the project.
+From your side, this should be the **project owner** and the subject-matter experts on the required technologies.
+From the customer's side, this should be the **product owner** and the architect(s) who will work on the project.

 Decide when, where, and how to host the ADS.
 Ideally, this will be on-site and away from the customer's work environment.
 This is not always possible, so you may choose to host the ADS virtually or hold a hybrid event in which some attend in-person and others attend virtually.